 In this Section:

 This course allows you to explore the ways in which art has been produced and received by different communities across time and in different places.

-We do not take for granted that ‘art’ has been understood in the same way around the world through time.
 You’ll learn about the history of art and to think critically about its development and effects, examining the social history of art in a challenging and thought-provoking way.
 You’ll also consider some of the theories and approaches, from aesthetics to anthropology, that can help us to interpret works of art.
+We do not take for granted that ‘art’ has been understood in the same way around the world through time.

 You’ll choose from a wide range of optional modules to focus on topics that suit your own interests.
 These include studies of ancient Greek art, African sculpture, Japanese photography and Hollywood film, as well as contemporary art practice.
 You’ll benefit from the interdisciplinary research of our School, with modules available in art gallery and heritage studies and the chance to study alongside cultural theorists and practising artists.

 The University has a variety of resources to support your learning and research.
 We have a wide range of museum collections and galleries on campus such as The Stanley & Audrey Burton Gallery and the Brotherton Library Treasures Gallery.
 ULITA – An Archive of International Textiles – is housed on campus to collect, preserve and document textiles and related areas from around the world.
 Project Space, a new multi-purpose space designed for the development of curatorial practice and visiting exhibitions, sits at the core of the School’s building.